Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting and equidistribution of quadratic irrationals in positive characteristic

 \section{Counting and equidistribution of quadratic irrationals in positive characteristic}

-Let $K$ be a function field over $\FF_q$, let $v$ be a (normalised discrete) valuation of $K$, and let $R_v$ be the affine function ring associated with $v$.
-We assume in this Section that the characteristic of $K$ is different from $2$.\footnote{This is equivalent to $q$ being odd.}
+Let $K$ be a (global) function field over $\FF_q$, let $v$ be a (normalised discrete) valuation of $K$, let $K_v$ be the associated completion of $K$ and let $R_v$ be the affine function ring associated with $v$.\footnote{See Section \ref{subsec:valuedfields}.}